-U.S. Federal CIO Council Enterprise Interoperability and Emerging Information Technology Committee XML Working Group This document is under review by the WG, and will represent the consensus of the WG as an initial set of guidance for the development of XML components within the government when finalized.
+This document is in draft status pending initial review by the Federal CIO Council XML Working Group and normal editor and proof reader validation.
+Once completed, it will represent the consensus of the Working Group as an initial set of guidance for the development of XML components within the government.
 It is intended to be a living document that will be updated frequently.

-Draft Federal XML Developer's Guide: Version .1 DECEMBER 2001
+Draft Federal XML Developer's Guide: Version 0.2 APRIL 2002